vulnAnalyzer/vulnAnalyzer.github.io/_tabs/Reproducing VAScanner.md

    - vulnerableLibraryPath: The folder where the vulnerable libraries are located

-3. Run the `main` method to obtain the reproduced VAScanner vulnerable API file:
+3. Run the `Re_implementVAScanner::main` method to obtain the reproduced VAScanner vulnerable API file:

    - VAScannerVulnerableAPI.json